ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2014_CogTechWork_Werneke,
-    author = "Werneke, Julia and Vollrath, Mark", title = "How do environmental characteristics at intersections change in their relevance for drivers before entering an intersection: analysis of drivers’ gaze and driving behavior in a driving simulator study", journal = "Cognition, Technology \\& Work",
+    author = "Werneke, Julia and Vollrath, Mark", journal = "Cognition, Technology \\& Work",
-    volume = "16",
     number = "2",
     pages = "157--169",
-    year = "2014",
-    publisher = "Springer"
+    publisher = "Springer",
+    title = "How do environmental characteristics at intersections change in their relevance for drivers before entering an intersection: analysis of drivers’ gaze and driving behavior in a driving simulator study", volume = "16",
+    year = "2014"
 }
 </pre>
 </ul>